Lower the Stress of Weaning Time – Calmer Cattle are More Productive

 - Make sure that there is sufficient high-quality feed available to the weaners; the Green Cap naturally calms them down and stimulates the rumen helping their rumens adjust to a new adult diet; slowly making them think more about eating and sleeping than thinking of their mothers.
 Slowly adjust them onto the new diet over a couple of days and do not abruptly change it, as you are allowing the microorganism to adjust to the change.
 A good quality hay should always be available to allow roughage for the microorganism to function.

-- To reduce stress, make sure the weaners have access to clean fresh water all the time and dose the trough with the Green Cap using the dispenser as soon as you can to help then settle quickly.
+- To reduce stress, make sure the weaners have access to clean fresh water all the time and dose the trough with the Green Cap using the dispenser as soon as you can to help them settle quickly.
 Make sure they are offered fresh feed every day and shade if available.

 - Weaning is the ideal time to start to train and educate the weaners to act calmly in the yards and around people on a regular basis.
 This will help to establish quieter cattle in the future.

 A Healthy Weaner, a Better Future

 Using the Beachport Liquid Minerals Green Cap – with its formulation of blended amino acids, electrolytes and trace elements – allows the weaners to settle quickly, to better adjust their rumens to the new diet, and be far easier to handle and educate through the yards and tailing out.
 This means less time in the yards and less cost in labour and supplementary feeding.
 The benefits of using Green Cap at weaning include:

 - Weaners cope better with separation and are easier to handle